Psilocybin

 • It's important to note that there is a wide range of possible psychedelic experiences and so each person will have a unique experience.
 From experience to experience within the same journeyer, variability also exists.
 Also, different strains and potencies of psilocybin containing mushrooms will produce different effects.

 • Just prior to the journey, journeyer’s might be feeling both excited and anxious which is all part of the experience.
 Journeyer’s should take solace in the preparation leading up to this point.
-They reflect on their intention and remind oneself to focus inwards, trust, let go, surrender, and breathe in the experience.
+They reflect on their intention and remind oneself to focus inwards, choose to trust, let go, be open, and say yes.
+Confront the light and the dark places.
+Meet both with trust and assertiveness.

 • Peak: Hours 2-4 are often considered the peak of the trip.
-This is where having a mantra well versed is helpful if things start to get tough: trust, let go, be open, breathe, surrender.
+This is where having a mantra well versed is helpful if things start to get tough: trust, let go, and be open.
 Journeyer’s may notice a tension or resistance to transcending the ego or allowing your sense of self to dissolve.
 Continued resistance may lead to thought loops, heightened anxiety and fear.
-The key here is to surrender to the experience and let go.
-Whether or not the journeyer’s experience ego dissolution, this is the point where one ‘drops in’ and becomes fully immersed in the experience.
-Notions of time and space have likely been displaced by feelings of tremendous joy or love, intense euphoria, and powerful open and closed-eyed visuals.
+The key here is to run towards and into the experience.
+Now, whether or not the journeyer’s experience ego dissolution, this is the point where one ‘drops in’ and becomes fully immersed in the experience.
+Notions of having a body, time and space have likely been displaced by feelings of tremendous joy or love, intense euphoria, and powerful open and closed-eyed visuals.
 You may experience an intense set of expanding and contracting images, shapes and patterns with these visuals often becoming the music and the music becoming the visuals.
-Once exploring the peak experience, a deeply embodied unity between the journeyer, with others, and the world may arise and be in a state of consciousness where the journeyer is one and the same with the world.
-This may be accompanied by a profound recognition about the unity and beauty of the world.
-Often, unmotivated laughter will continue to arise.
-Memories of people, places and key life experiences come up.
-If there is unprocessed past life events, some of these may appear as well which are often met with acceptance and empathy.
+Journeyer's may experience a deeply embodied unity with others and the world.
+This may be accompanied by a profound recognition about the beauty of the world.
+Visions and memories of people, places and key life experiences may come up.
+If there is unprocessed past life events, some of these may appear as well which are often met with understanding, acceptance and empathy.

 • There can be an ineffable mental clarity and novel perspectives gained on personal issues.
 Journeyers may be shown seemingly objectively true and compelling aspects of reality which are often referred to as the noetic quality of a trip.
 If you had set an intention, this might be a place where insight may be gained as it arises in this expanded state of consciousness.
 Pleasant and unpleasant memories and or emotions can also emerge here.